traghav/traghav.github.io/_pages/colophon.md

 ---
 layout: content
-title: "⚡ Power"
+title: "⚡ Colophon"
-permalink: "/power/"
+permalink: "/colophon/"
 ---
 # This site is powered by: